SONGNightbreeze/Notes-React-Hooks/useReducer.md

         e.preventDefault()

         dispatch({ type: ACTION.ADD_TODO, payload: {name: name}})
-        //payload传递在input输入的name值
         // payload is an object which essentially contains all of the variable values
         // we need to perform that action in our case we need to pass in a name
-        // set our name back to an empty string 清空输入框 setName('')
+        // set our name back to an empty string setName('')
     }